giussepi/gtorch_utils/README.md

 ## Installation

 <!-- If you haven't done it yet.
 [Install the right pytorch version](https://pytorch.org/) for your CUDA vesion.
 To see your which CUDA version you have just run `nvcc -V`. -->
-This vesion has been tested with Pytorch 1.10.0, but it should be safe to use it with Pytorch<2.0.
+This version has been tested with Pytorch 1.10.0, but using it with Pytorch<2.0 should be safe.

 1. Install Pytorch 1.10.0 folowing the instructions provided on the page [pytorch.org/get-started/previous-versions/#v1100](https://pytorch.org/get-started/previous-versions/#v1100).